Asthera/Bachelor/Articles/README.md

     - 2.5.5 Shearing
       - This transformation slides one edge of an image along the vertical or horizontal axis, creating a parallelogram.
 A vertical direction shear slides an edge along the vertical axis,
       - while a horizontal direction shear slides an edge along the horizontal axis.
 The amount of the shear is controlled by a shear angle.
-    - 2.5.6 Augmentation using intensities
+    - 2.5.6 Augmentation using intensities(contrast or brightness, blurring, intensity normalization, histogram equalization, sharpening, and addition of noise)
       - This augmentation is provided by modification of contrast or brightness, blurring, intensity normalization, histogram equalization, sharpening, and addition of noise.
 If the preferred type of noise is Gaussian, intensity values are modified by sampling a Gaussian distribution randomly.
 If it is salt-and-pepper type of noise, pixel values are set randomly to white and black.
 Uniform noise addition is performed by modification of pixel values using randomly sampling a uniform distribution.
     - 2.5.7 Random cropping and random erasing
       - Augmentation by random cropping is applied by taking a small region from an original image and resizing it to match the dimensions of the original image.
 Therefore, this augmentation can also be called scaling or zooming.
 Augmentation by random erasing is performed by randomly eliminating image regions.